 - Carry maps, spare parts, a first aid kit and plenty of food and water to last your journey

-- Visit the Travelling in Outback Western Australia website for information regarding travelling in the Outback.
+- Visit Australia's Golden Outback website for information regarding travelling in remote areas.
 Permits may need to be arranged in advance to enter into some areas which are on private property.

 Group E (Trail bike trails)